'I was 18 and Pompey fans were killing me. It was awful': Adam Webster on battles with social media critics

 'I was 18 and Portsmouth fans were killing me.
-It was awful': Brighton and ex-Ipswich man Adam Webster on battles with social media critics
+It was awful': Brighton and former Ipswich man Adam Webster on battles with social media critics

 and live on Freeview channel 276